About Thailand

 There are a few people who skip the city and head straight for the beach, with the Andaman Coast and its islands being the most common destination.

-• Krabi Province makes many a traveller’s eyes water with longing, with its knifelike shards of limestone karst jutting out of pristine turquoise waters home to bright fish and corals.
-The beaches are almost impossibly white, with fine, soft sand, and the local communities colourful, friendly and heavily reliant on visitors.
+• Krabi Province makes many a traveler’s eyes water with longing, with its knifelike shards of limestone karst jutting out of pristine turquoise waters home to bright fish and corals.
+The beaches are almost impossibly white, with fine, soft sand, and the local communities colorful, friendly and heavily reliant on visitors.

 • There are 150 or so islands off the 120 kms of shore - many of them uninhabited, but it’s a lot of territory to explore and enjoy, and you’ll probably want to do quite a bit of this.
 So sort yourself out some boat tours or a private hire.